How to Become a Confident Speaker

 Use Humour to Build your Self-Esteem

 Become a funny, confident public speaker by taking an improv or comedy workshop.
 Stand-up comedy can help you overcome the fear of public speaking by using humour as the primary tool.
 It can help you become a persuasive speaker, improve your presentation skills, and develop self-confidence - especially if you have an accent!
 Workshops like these can teach you tips and techniques on public speaking and how to use humour to turn mistakes into opportunities.
-Most of these programs have a fee to join but sometimes offer free or low cost introduction sessions; so you should ask before you sign up.
+Most of these programs have a fee to join but sometimes offer free or low-cost introduction sessions, so you should ask before you sign up.
 You may be able to develop the same kind of skills by joining a community theatre group for free!

 Practice

 Practice reduces stress and increases your confidence.
 The biggest reason why people get nervous at interviews or presentations is that they didn’t practice.
 For a 5-minute speech, we recommend rehearsing at least 20 times (without notes) 48 hours prior to the event.
-It sounds like a lot, but it’s only 1 hr and 40 mins. of your time.
+It sounds like a lot, but it’s only 1 hour and 40 mins. of your time.
 You owe it to yourself to dedicate the time you need to perfect your delivery.
 Make sure you practice enunciating keywords that are hard to pronounce.
 And if you just can't get the right pronunciation, try a synonym that is easier for you to say!
 After the 10th time practicing, you’ll start to see the speech evolve into a version that is more “YOU”.
 Your speech will sound more authentic, you’ll start adding body language, different voices, pauses, among other things.
 But unless you have it written out and you practice many times, it will not improve significantly.

 Point Out the Elephant in the Room

 It can be tough to present in public because of the language barrier - which affects communication.
 Even harder than communicating, is keeping an audience entertained.
 Making evident what’s already obvious will release tension in the room and make people laugh.
-It also confirms you are present, and at the moment.
-If you’re in a 30 person room delivering a presentation and someone sneezes very loudly and no one is paying attention anymore (because the sneeze was so loud it even scared some people), you’ve already lost everyone's attention at that moment.
+It also confirms you are present and in the moment.
+If you’re in a 30-person room delivering a presentation and someone sneezes very loudly and no one is paying attention anymore (because the sneeze was so loud it even scared some people), you’ve already lost everyone's attention at that moment.
 Think about it, they’re not listening.
 Instead, they’re looking back to see if the person is okay and needs a tissue.
 A great public speaker will recognize that lack of attention and point out the elephant in the room by simply saying “Are you okay?
 That was loud."
 Everyone will laugh.
 The person gets acknowledged.
 Now we can move on and everyone will pay attention.

 Know Your Audience

 If you're delivering a speech or presentation, research your audience.
 You can’t go to battle unless you know who’s on the other side.
 You can’t deliver a great speech unless you know who’s going to be listening.
-When possible, things like their degree of previous knowledge on the topic, preferences, interests, ethnic background and cultural beliefs, and other specifics will help you deliver your speech more effectively.
+When possible, things like their degree of previous knowledge on the topic, preferences, interests, ethnic background cultural beliefs, and other specifics will help you deliver your speech more effectively.
 Always ask the organizer, "who's going to be there?"
 If the organizer doesn't know (maybe it's a drop-in event), then arrive early to the venue and start analyzing the attendees.
 If you can’t arrive early or see who's there, once you're ready to speak to the audience don’t be shy to ask the room questions.
 For example, if you're doing a financial presentation you might say, "Raise your hand if you are from the finance department."
 "Raise your hand if you know what quantitative easing stands for."
 And to break the ice you might say" Make some noise if you love the Toronto Raptors!"
 These specific questions give you great insight in terms of who's there and will allow you to better connect with them on a more meaningful level.
 Always comment on their participation and poke fun at yourself/the situation if no one raises their hand.

 Prepared by